KeithSloan/CQ_GDML_Package/README.md

    pip install lxml

 ## Aim
-Provide the function to allow cad-query to create GDML Models.
+Provide the function to allow CADQuery to create GDML Models.

 ## Design Point
 Must be easier to program than specify via GDML